junglesta/junglestar.github.io/about.md

 We are a **small, flexible web agency**.
 We help companies and individuals organize their communication.
 We grow relationships with clients.
 We design, produce & develop well thought user experiences.
-[See sample >](http://revealing.junglestar.org/#/8/1)
+From [slide shows](http://revealing.junglestar.org/#/8/1) to [offline ready web apps](https://junglesta.github.io/wherenodoctor/?ref=junglestar-about)

 ### New idea?

 Got new ideas you **haven't yet find time** to develop?
 Been procrastinating planning a **proper internet presence** for long?

-### Internet presence ?
+### Internet presence?

 Today there are many **free tools to simplify your work**!
 Most of them are already installed on your phone, maybe you just don't know yet...

-### Guidance helping hand?
+### Guidance?

+Need an helping hand?
 Want to figure it out on your own?
 We can help, when you need shortcuts.
-Think of us as the barber shop for small starters blokes.
+When deciding which path to take.
 We have been **helping** small companies for years.
+In this fast changing world it's about how fast can you study and produce solutions.
 **Let's start** a new phase together.
 Fresh and **up-to-date!**

 ### Yes, any human?